As a Middle Eastern, predominately Muslim nation, Egypt nightlife isn't big on partying and drinking alcohol.

 However, in a modernizing world and Egypt, you never know who you can meet along the way.

-If you are a foreign man, it can be tough to date traditional Egyptian women, but it is possible.
+It can be tough to date traditional Egyptian women if you are a foreign man, but it is possible.

 From what a few foreign women have told me, Egyptian men can sometimes be aggressive.

 I don't begin to know all the complications of a foreign woman dating an Egyptian man, but I know that many local men are happy and eager to talk with them.

 Just as for dating people in any part of the world, I recommend researching and reading about cultural and background issues before getting into a deep relationship.

 There can be many cross-cultural misunderstandings.

 Sex with Egyptian females is off-limits unless you want to get married.
 Abortion is illegal in Egypt, but it is still common.

 Emergency contraceptives are not available at regular pharmacies.